The Bengali Night: Production and controversy

-Production of the film occurred about a decade after Maitreyi Devi (the inspiration for the character Gayatri) published her version of the story Na Hanyate (originally published in Bengali).
+Production of the film occurred about a decade after Maitreyi Devi, the inspiration for the character Gayatri, published her version of the story Na Hanyate (It Doesn't Die, 1974).
 She also extracted a promise from Eliade that his version would never be published in English as long as she is alive.
-According to Ginu Kamani in "A Terrible Hurt:The Untold Story behind the Publishing of Maitreyi Devi," Maitreyi witnessed the making of the film "The Bengali Night," which was shot in Calcutta from 1987-88 (Eliade had died that year).
+According to Ginu Kamani in "A Terrible Hurt: The Untold Story behind the Publishing of Maitreyi Devi," Maitreyi witnessed the making of the film "The Bengali Night," which was shot in Calcutta from 1987 to 1988 (Eliade had died that year).
 Her protests culminated "in court cases against the film for insulting Hinduism and for being pornographic."
-The film was only shown once in India at a film festival in 1989 to mixed reviews and was never released in theaters in the U.S. Kamani also notes:
+Director Satyajit Ray visited the film sets and provided his film technicians from the production.